Tuesday, September 29, 2009

 My first serious boyfriend was a Virgo, born on the same date as my father.
 After we broke up, I looked up our compatability in a book my roommate owned called Love by the Stars.
 The book said the following about Gemini-Virgo couples:

-ed by your mutual interest in intellectual pursuits.
+You are joined by your mutual interest in intellectual pursuits.
 However, aside from that fundamental similarity, you are not naturally compatible.
 The Gemini will perceive the Virgo as uptight, rigid, and overly serious, while the Virgo will find the Gemini to be flighty, disorganized, and prone to silly distractions.

 I couldn’t believe it; the description seemed to have been written by someone who knew me and my ex-boyfriend personally.
 It turned out that my next relationship, with yet another logical, serious Virgo, followed this pattern as well.